tomgalicha/APAC_JIRA_MCP_INSTRUCTIONS/APAC_test_case_generation_upload.md

-# Jira Test Case Creation and Upload File Generation
+# Jira Test Case Creation

+**IMPORTANT: All test cases MUST be generated and presented in TABLE VIEW format for easy review and processing.**

+**DO NOT create the Excel file automatically.
+Always wait for explicit confirmation or "go signal" from the user before proceeding with Excel file generation.**

+**When go signal is received use APAC_test_case_file_generation.md file as instruction on generating excel file**

+**DO NOT CREATE JIRA TICKET**

 ## Template Format